Arsenal chief confirms Super League talks

-Arsenal's director of football Raul Sanllehi has confirmed the club entered into talks over a potential European Super League.

-Earlier this month, whistleblowers 'Football Leaks' claimed Arsenal were one of a number of clubs exploring the potential for a new competition of Europe's elite.
+Earlier this month, whistleblowers 'Football Leaks' claimed Arsenal was one of a number of clubs exploring the potential for a new competition of Europe's elite.

-The Gunners are fifth in the Premier League and have been out of the Champions League for the past two seasons, and while they are desperate to return to the top tier of European competition, Sanllehi claimed any potential breakaway competition is not imminent.
+The Gunners are fifth in the Premier League and have been out of the UEFA Champions League for the past two seasons, and while it is desperate to return to the top tier of European competition, Sanllehi claimed any potential breakaway competition is not imminent.

-"We need to make sure Arsenal is always in the driving seat of anything that may happen in the future," he was widely quoted as saying by the British media.
+"We need to make sure Arsenal is always in the driving seat of anything that may happen in the future," he said.

 "It won't happen in the short to medium term because we have an agreement with UEFA right now, but I don't know what the future will bring because the future writes itself.